Winter wellbeing checklists

 Being You Leeds run a range of groups within communities for opportunities to build connections with peers in your local area.
 Email info@beingyouleeds.org.uk or call 0113 248 4880 to find out what groups you can attend for free in your local area.

 Feeling down and not sure where to turn?
-Here for you Leeds offer face-to-face support every evening from 6pm for anyone who is struggling, o may be having thoughts of suicide or self-harm.
+Here for you Leeds offer face-to-face support every evening from 6pm for anyone who is struggling, or may be having thoughts of suicide or self-harm.
 Call 07760 173 476 to speak to the team.

-Find activities, services and support for older people across Leeds at Neighbourhood Network - Leeds Older People’s Forum
+Find activities, services and support for older people across Leeds at Neighbourhood Network - Leeds Older People’s Forum or Groups and activities on the Mindwell website.

 For activities and support contact the Better Together providers: